codatio/codat-docs/docs/smb-help-hub/integrations/sage-intacct/web-services-user.md

 ---
-title: Issues with a Web Services user
+title: Create a Web Services user
-sidebar_label: Web Services user
+sidebar_label: Create Web Services user
-description: Get help if you have questions or experience issues when connecting to Sage Intacct
+description: Get help if you have questions or experience issues when creating a Web Services user in Sage Intacct
 hide_table_of_contents: false
 ---

+import ReadNext from "@components/ReadNext";

-## Web Services user
+### What is a Web Services user?

+A Web Services user is a type of user that can only access information in Sage Intacct programmatically, meaning it can't log in, view, and work with Sage Intacct in the same way you can.

+A Sender ID must be paired with a Web Services user to enable Codat's connection to your Sage Intacct instance to work.
+You have previously created the Sender ID when [adding a Web Services authorization](/smb-help-hub/integrations/sage-intacct/web-services-subscription#how-do-i-add-a-web-services-authorization).

+For more information on Web Services users in Sage, see Sage's [Web Services users](https://www.intacct.com/ia/docs/en_US/help_action/Administration/Users/web-services-only-users.htm).

 ### How do I create a Web Services user?

-a web services user is ...

-Web Services users exchange information programmatically with Sage Intacct via Web Services API calls—they are not allowed to log in to the UI.
-A Web Services user does not provide access to Web Services itself.
-Rather, a Web Services user is paired with a Web Services sender ID, which is an additional credential that lets you send requests to a Web Services endpoint.
-You can obtain a sender ID by contacting your Sage Intacct account representative.
+1. Navigate to Company > Admin > Web Services users in the menu dropdown, then click Add.

+2. Copy and paste the values below in the User information tab.

+Switch between Codat's connection flow and Sage Intacct to copy and paste the values from the flow into the pop-up _Web Services sender information_ window.

+    You must use the values provided in the flow, otherwise the connection will fail.

+3. Enter a valid Account email address .
+Ensure you are able to access this email’s inbox.

+4. Select Business as the User type and Full for Admin privileges.

+5. Click Add in the Contact name dropdown.

+6. Use the Username in the Suggested contact name and Print as fields in the pop-up window.
+Click Save.

+7. Return to this page and click Next.

 in the concatc field, explain how to create a new contact. say you dont need an email address